siamliam12/SolarOptima/README.md

 - Resilience: The app predicts weather and water risks, helping farmers adapt to climate change and safeguard their livelihoods.

+# Our Future Aim For This Project:
+1. Aqua Smart: This feature uses real-time location-specific data, such as evapotranspiration rates and weather patterns, to predict the most efficient use of water for irrigation.
+It helps farmers optimize water usage, ensuring that crops receive the right amount of water without waste, enhancing both sustainability and productivity.
+2. Climate Guard: Utilizing satellite data from NASA, this feature generates a heatmap that highlights areas at risk of upcoming floods or droughts.
+By providing early warnings and visual insights, it helps farmers take preventive measures to protect their crops from extreme weather conditions.

 # Tech Stack
 - NextJs
 - Django